 Kamerić has individually displayed her work at the GAK Gesellschaft für Aktuelle Kunst, Bremen; Sharjah Art foundation – Sharjah Art Museum; MACBA, Barcelona; Manchester International Festival MFI; Museum of Modern Art Ljubljana; Museum of Contemporary Art, Belgrade; Kunsthaus Graz, Graz; CAC Contemporary Art Centre – Vilnius; Museum of Contemporary Art, Zagreb; MUMOK in Vienna, Röda Sten Centre for Contemporary Art and Culture in Gothenburg, Wip: Konsthall in Stockholm; Centre Pompidou in Paris; Portkus in Frankfurt am Maine; Galerie im Taxispalais in Innsbruck as well as other art platforms worldwide.

-In 2011, Kamerić received The ECF Routes Princess Margriet Award for Cultural Diversity and in 2007, a DAAD-Berlin Artist Residency Fellowship.
+In 2011, Kamerić received The ECF Routes Princess Margriet Award for Cultural Diversity and in 2007 a DAAD-Berlin Artist Residency Fellowship.
+In 2005 she received a special award at the 46th October Art Salon Belgrade for the art work in collaboration with artist Urpš Đurić.
 In 2004 ONFURI Award at National Art Gallery in Tirana and Sloboda/Freedom Award, International Peace Center (Sarajevo Winter Festival) in Sarajevo.